By Larry Velez, co-founder and CTO

 Let’s look at Zappos, for example.
 In my recent article, High Touch Over High Tech, What People Want From Customer Service Today, I use the success of Zappos as an example of a company that excels at customer service.
 But, with this new theory in mind, the real thread now seems to be their focus on making a personal connection with their customers.
 According to Tony Hsieh, the CEO of Zappos.com, “…we’ve found that on average, our customers telephone us at least once at some point, and if we handle the call well, we have an opportunity to create an emotional impact and a lasting memory.”

-In other words, it is Zappos’ focus on having a well-trained person to communicate with their customers which leads to the lasting impression that they provide good customer service – that feeling of belonging which also increases happiness.
+In other words, it is Zappos’ focus on having a well-trained person to communicate with their customers which leads to the lasting impression that they provide good customer service – that that feeling of a personal connection which also increases happiness.

 Companies that extend this culture of communication and connection to their employees, attract better talent.
 According to the Harvard Business Review the best employees “want to be part of organizations that are serious about continual improvement and willing to give reps a voice in that process.”